cyfko/veridot/java/veridot-kafka/README.md

 BasicConfigurer configurer = BasicConfigurer.builder()
         .useMode(TokenMode.jwt)
-        .trackedBy(5)       // Tracker identity, used for revocation purposes .validity(60 * 5)   // Valid for 5 minutes
+        .trackedBy(5)       // Tracker identity, used for revocation purposes.
+        .validity(60 * 5)   // Valid for 5 minutes.
         .build();

-String token = dataSigner.sign(data, configurer);                    // Generate the JWT token embedding the data String verifiedData = tokenVerifier.verify(token, String::toString); // Verifying the JWT token and extracting the embedded data as a String
+String token = dataSigner.sign(data, configurer);                    // Generate the JWT token embedding the data.
+String verifiedData = tokenVerifier.verify(token, String::toString); // Verifying the JWT token and extracting the embedded data as a String.

 assertNotNull(verifiedData);

 assertEquals(data, verifiedData);

 tokenRevoker.revoke(token); // Revoke the token.
-/* tokenRevoker.revoke(5); // Can also be revoked by passing the tracker ID */
+Can also be revoked by passing the tracker ID instead of the token itself.

-assertThrows(BrokerExtractionException .class, () ->tokenVerifier.verify(token, String::toString));
+assertThrows(BrokerExtractionException .class, () -> tokenVerifier.verify(token, String::toString));
 ```
 ---